 - Singapore Polytechnic – Introduction to Personal Investing

-This course is ideal for beginners, or those who have no idea about investing at all.
-Offered by PACE, the Professional and Adult Continuing Education (PACE) Academy under Singapore Polytechnic, the course will help you better understand your financial goals and risk appetite before going into basic investing concepts and financial instruments you could consider.
+This course is ideal for beginners or those who have no idea about investing at all.
+Offered by PACE, the Professional and Adult Continuing Education Academy under Singapore Polytechnic, the course will help you better understand your financial goals and risk appetite, before going into basic investing concepts and financial instruments you can consider.

 Mode: Online, with 3 months access from date of registration